 It is argued that patients with both health and social care needs are badly served by the current model, and that by integrating the NHS and local authorities, the patient can be put at the centre of how care is organised.

-Policy on integration has focused on delivering care outside of hospital, instead delivering care as close to the patient as possible, either at home or in their community.
+Policy on integration has focused on delivering care outside of hospital, instead delivering care as close as possible to the patient, either at home or in their community.
 It has also sought to reduce problems caused by the ineffective interaction of health and social care, such as unnecessary hospital admissions and delayed discharges.

 Demographic trends, such as an ageing population and increasing life expectancy for those with multiple, long-term conditions, mean that there is an increasing number of patients with both health and social care needs.

-As well as improving the experience for the patient, it is argued that integration can save money by cutting down on emergency hospital admissions and delayed discharges.
+It is argued taht, as well as improving the experience for the patient, integration can save money by cutting down on emergency hospital admissions and delayed discharges.
 This is particularly significant in light of current funding pressures for the NHS and local authorities, although the scope of potential savings has been disputed.

 There are a number of challenges faced by successive Governments attempting to better integrate health and social care.
 These include: